space space space

 To approach your problem from a true Catholic perspective, then, it will be necessary to confront the fact that unless you thirst for Christ—and the living water He offers—more than any pleasure in this world, you can never be healed from your childhood emotional wounds.

-Overcoming an addiction to any substance, therefore, is not a matter of constantly resisting the substance, it’s a matter of understanding that, compared to Christ, any substance (when used as a psychological defense) is about as desirable as putrid, muddy water.
+Overcoming an addiction to any substance, therefore, is not a matter of constantly resisting the substance by staying in an AA program for the entirety of your life.
+Overcoming an addiction is a matter of understanding that, compared to Christ, any substance (when used as a psychological defense) is about as desirable as putrid, muddy water.
+Anyone who understands this will never drink putrid, muddy water.

 My love so delights the soul that it destroys every other joy which can be expressed by man here below.
 The taste of Me extinguishes every other taste . . .